conan-io/docs/reference/tools/gnu/pkgconfig.rst

 .. warning::

-    It's not recommended to use this approach when creating a "system" package recipe, as the packaged information may not be compatible with the host system, resulting in errors when consuming the package.
+    It's forbidden to upload or reuse this approach when creating a package, as the information may not be compatible with the host system, resulting in errors when consuming the package.

+    When using this approach for wrapping system packages, it is recommended to use ``upload_policy = "skip"`` (see :ref:`upload_policy_attribute`) in the package recipe to avoid uploading the package.

 Reference
 ---------